 In Years 11, 12 and 13, students may wish to purchase their own copies of texts set for examination and study guides.
 Full details will be provided at the appropriate time.

 Opportunities For Study Beyond Key Stage 4

 GCSE English Language and English Literature provide excellent preparation for the study of English Literature, English Language and Literature, Creative Writing, Media and Drama and Theatre studies at AS and A2 Level.
-The analytical skills developed during these course would also prove useful for courses that require critical, objective consideration such as History, Psychology and Law.
+The analytical skills developed during these courses would also prove useful for courses that require critical, objective consideration such as History, Psychology and Law.

 Career Opportunities Supported By This Subject